-The table below compares the 2008 inflation rate (as measured by the percentage change in the average CPI for 2008 relative to 2007) of Mauritius with those of our main trading partners and other selected countries.
+The table below compares the 2008 inflation rate (as measured by the percentage change in the average CPI for 2008 relative to 2007) of Mauritius with those of our main importing countries and some countries in the region.

 Country Inflation rate (%) Country Inflation rate (%)

-France 1.2 Australia 3.7
+France 3.2 Australia 3.7

-United Kingdom 3.9 United States 0.8
+United Kingdom 3.9 United States 0.7

-China 2.5 Botswana 13.7
+China 2.8 Botswana 13.7

 India 9.7 Mauritius 9.7

 Japan 0.4 Seychelles 63.3

 Singapore 5.4 South Africa 9.5

-Source - International Monetary Fund
+Source - International Monetary Fund, revised data as at October 2009.

-Central Statistics Office Ministry of Finance and Economic Empowerment Port Louis July 2009.
-Note:
+Central Statistics Office Ministry of Finance and Economic Empowerment Port Louis October 2009.
+Note :